We’re Leaving… Where Are We Again…?

 It’s a big stage and hall and JB in particular takes advantage of the room during our set and especially the empty drum riser, though he gets a bit of a shock I think when Rico triggers the dry ice up his left trouser leg!

 The room has a load of friends in it which drives us on to the best performance of the tour so far.
-As a happy birthday to our favourite online electronic music publication, Del and I wear TEC T-shirts and I thank both Chi and The Electricity Club for the support they give us and the scene.
+As a happy birthday to our favourite online electronic music publication, I thank both Chi and ELECTRICITYCLUB.CO.UK for the support they give us and the scene.
 Even that gets a round of applause!

 Sadly some friends got stuck in traffic so missed us, but we play with Martin and Anais from the VILE ELECTRODES later this year so resolve to make amends with much beer at that point.